naacl-org/naacl-2021-website/README.md

 For a new conferences, you may either set up a repository from scratch by forking the original [Minimal Mistakes repository]((https://mmistakes.github.io/minimal-mistakes/) or you may fork this repository directly.
 The latter may be easiest since all of the changes that are required for more complex things like the web-based schedule to work are already there.
 However, the disadvantage of forking this repository is that the version of the Minimal Mistakes theme will be out of date and you might miss out on bugfixes and new features.

+Note also that if you fork this repository, you will get all of the existing conference's pages and blog posts and schedule and other content.
+Therefore, it is up to you to modify/temporarily remove that content before you make your website public so that your new domain is not indexed by search engines with old content.

 ### Important Files

 If you fork this repository, the following files are the ones to pay attention to in order to create content for the website: